Essential Guide

 The Mistake:

-Setting and forgetting your insurance policies, staying with the same provider year after year without checking if you're getting the best deal.
-Over 60% of New Zealanders have never compared their insurance quotes.
+Setting and forgetting your insurance policies, staying with the same provider year after year without checking if you're getting a competitive price.
+Many New Zealanders rarely or never compare their insurance quotes.

 Why It's Costly:

 Insurance companies often reward new customers with discounted rates while gradually increasing premiums for loyal existing customers.
-This "loyalty tax" means you could be paying 20-40% more than someone with identical coverage from a competitor.
-For a typical family with car, home, and health insurance, this mistake costs $800-$2,000 annually.
+This "loyalty tax" means you could be paying meaningfully more than someone with identical coverage from a competitor.
+For a typical family with car, home, and health insurance, this mistake can cost a significant amount each year.

 Insurers bank on customer inertia—the tendency to stick with the status quo rather than shop around.
 They know most people won't bother comparing quotes each year, allowing them to increase premiums well above inflation without losing customers.
 Meanwhile, they offer aggressive discounts to attract new business, creating a two-tier pricing system that penalizes loyalty.